zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.30 – Items heading

-31. Add a table below the new heading by again dragging a “Table” component to the “Flex Container” in the Page Structure display.
+31. Add a table below the new heading by dragging a “Table” component to the “Flex Container” in the Page Structure display.

 ![](./media/image140.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.31 – Screen with empty table

-32. Use the table’s “Quick Start” to “Add Data” from "ProductOrderLine" to the table add item\[i\] -\> Product Name (Text), Unit Price (Input Number), and Quantity (Input Number).
+32. Use the table’s “Quick Start” to “Add Data” from "ProductOrderLine" to the table, add item\[i\] -\> Product Name (Text), Unit Price (Input Number), and Quantity (Input Number).